Desktop video: Description

 There were multiple models of genlock cards available to synchronize the content; the Newtek Video Toaster was commonly used in Amiga in countries that used NTSC (PAL-M in Brazil), while PCs had Truevision and Matrox Illuminator cards and Mac systems had the SuperMac Video Spigot and Radius VideoVision cards.
 Apple later introduced the Macintosh Quadra 840AV and Centris 660AV systems to specifically address this market.

 Desktop video was a parallel development to desktop publishing and enabled many small production houses and local TV stations to produce their own original content for the first time.
 Along with the advent of public-access cable channels, desktop video meant that television advertising became affordable for local businesses such as retailers, restaurants, real estate agents, contractors and auto dealers.
-As with the phrase desktop publishing, use of the term died out as the technologies to which it referred become the norm for any kind of video production.
+As with the phrase desktop publishing, use of the term died out as the technologies to which it referred became the norm for any kind of video production.